IBM/protect-webapp-using-runtime-container-security/README.md

 - Configure security policies in NeuVector to detect and prevent the following types of attack - Cross Site Request Forgery (CSRF), Malicious File Upload, Cross Site Scripting (XSS), Sensitive Data Exposure, Command Injection, SQL Injection, API Service Protection and Container shell access.
 - Test the application for attacks and analyze alerts from NeuVector.

+>Note: This code pattern uses the [Damn Vulnerable Web App (DVWA)](https://dvwa.co.uk/) deployed inside a container for exploring the capabilities of NeuVector.
+All the different types of attacks will be simulated using this application.

 ## Flow

  ![arch](images/architecture.png)